Organic/Natural Sunscreen for Infants: How to Prepare & Tips to Use

 - Storing it in the fridge increases its shelf life to six months.

 When it comes to babies, applying homemade skincare products can prove to be safer for their skin.
-Other than using homemade sunscreen, you can also use fresh fruit peels, such as banana, to massage your baby’s skin.
+Other than using natural sunscreen for newborns, you can also use fresh fruit peels, such as bananas, to massage your baby’s skin.